 I keep an old picnic basket in my trunk with supplies like a first aid kit.
 My list changes with seasons and the age of my children.
 I also keep a small backpack at home with a ziptop bag with supplies for hikes and walks.
 These are the items I shared in the video.

 I usually include wipes and bungee cords.
 We have needed bungee cords on more than one occasion and had a difficult time finding them at gas stations.

 Outdoor adventures with children are fun and a great way to spend days in your week.
 Often times moms are apprehensive to take their children on outdoor activities away from home by themselves.
-If you plan a kit in advance and take simple steps to teach your children to use a whistle or other safety measure, you can feel confident to venture out on your own.
+If you plan a first aid kit in advance and take simple steps to teach your children to use a whistle or other safety measure, you can feel confident to venture out on your own.